Citizens Against Contaminated Water for Service Members and their Families

 This brown water has been deemed “safe” to drink and bathe in, despite multiple residences experiencing serious skin allergic reactions, and even hospitalization.

 Though it has been recognized by Department of Public Works, Joint Base Lewis McChord Communities, and the Deputy Assistant Secretary of Defense, it continues to be a daily struggle for residents to believe and trust that their water is safe.
 They have been told the water is "safe to drink" despite the color and foul smell.

 Joint Base Lewis-McChord Communities takes no responsibility regarding the water quality issue and directs all residents to Department of Public Works, who claims the routine hydrant flushes “do nothing” about the water quality.

 A recent report was released from the Department of Defense that states the water at or around at least 126 military installations contains potentially harmful levels of perfluorinated compounds.
 These contaminants have been linked to cancers and developmental delays for fetuses and infants.
 These chemicals are man-made and found in firefighting foam used by the DoD.
 This has residents at JBLM and several other military bases in the CONUS very concerned.

 Despite the closure of 3 wells on JBLM, the problem is still on-going.
 Residents have been urged to contact the proper channels when experiencing these issues and nothing continues to be done.

 Water that reeks of chlorine, has sediment and an orange tinge is NOT safe to consume and residents deserve clean drinking water and a safe living environment.
 Meanwhile, houses on base are being renovated and updated, and age old pipes that cause these water issues are ignored.
 Join us to fight this cause.

-Savannah Chisholm needs your help with “Citizens Against Contaminated Water for Service Members and their Families”.
-Join Savannah and 1,495 supporters today.
+Concerned Citizen needs your help with “Citizens Against Contaminated Water for Service Members and their Families”.
+Join Concerned and 81,002 supporters today.